team-mirai-volunteer/action-board/docs/CLOUDFLARE_DEPLOYMENT.md

 3. Verify that data is loading from Supabase
 4. Check browser console for any errors

+## Edge Runtime Configuration

+All routes and API endpoints have been configured to use Edge Runtime for Cloudflare compatibility:
+- API routes include `export const runtime = 'edge'`
+- Dynamic pages include `export const runtime = 'edge'`
+- Node.js-specific modules have been replaced with Edge-compatible alternatives

+### Important Changes Made

+1. **Crypto Module**: Replaced `node:crypto` with Web Crypto API
+2. **File System**: Replaced file reads with inline templates
+3. **Static Files**: Moved icon files from `app/` to `public/`

 ## Troubleshooting

 ### Build Failures